l0uisgrange/zap/docs/src/lib/markdown/introduction.md

 ## Contributors

-Special thanks to all the contributors who bring amazing features and bug fixes.
+Special thanks to all the [contributors](https://github.com/l0uisgrange/zap/graphs/contributors) who bring amazing features and bug fixes.

 ### How to contribute

+Contributions are very welcome, and it's very easy to set up.
+You have a lot more informations on the dedicated [contributing guidelines](https://github.com/l0uisgrange/zap?tab=contributing-ov-file#contributions).